 High Pile Carpet

 It's surprising, but just an inch or more in pile height can introduce new challenges for vacuum cleaners.
 Dirt and debris easily settle deep within the fibers, making it tough for most vacuums to reach.
-As a result, we consistently see a noticeable drop in cleaning performance across the board.
+As a result, we consistently see a noticeable drop in cleaning performance across all products.

 Dyson Ball Animal 3Bissell MultiClean